o3de/community/guides/o3de-code-review-guidelines.md

 ## Change Author Guidelines

+A set of guidelines for those making changes and creating PRs (the PR author)

 ### Keep it short

 This of course isn't always possible, there will be exceptions, but to get a PR approved and merged in a reasonable time-frame, try to keep changes as contained and atomic as possible.
 Small incremental progress is much safer and simpler than a single large change that contains a many modifed lines and files.